Skip to content

 Summary

-Enabling Ctrl+Alt+Del adds a ‘secure sign-in’ layer to your Windows 11 PC.
-While Pro users can use the Local Security Policy, Home users can modify the registry.
-This protects you from fake login screens and is a recommended security best practice.
+Enabling CTRL+ALT+DEL adds a secure sign-in layer to Windows 11 PCs.
+Pro users rely on the Local Security Policy tool, while Home users modify the registry.
+This defense blocks fake login screens and represents a recommended security practice.

-If the command is ignored, it may be due to a keyboard driver issue or a third-party application intercepting the signal.
-Ensure your keyboard is connected properly and check for pending Windows updates.
-If the setting is enabled but not working, verify the registry value is set to 0.
+If the command is ignored, keyboard driver conflicts or third-party applications might be intercepting the signal.
+Verify that the keyboard connects properly and check for pending Windows updates.
+Confirm the registry value remains set to 0 if the setting refuses to apply.

 Does secure sign-in affect biometric login (Windows Hello)?